Zero Waste

 Foot Scrubbing

-Dense loofah sections are perfect for removing calluses and smoothing rough heels - a natural alternative to plastic foot files.
+Dense loofah sections are perfect for removing calluses and smoothing rough heels.
+The denser center part of the loofah provides more abrasion than the outer sections, making it a natural alternative to plastic foot files.
+Use in the shower with bar soap for best results.

 Advertisement